-The minimum platen area is 5.0” x 5.0” corresponding to a PAP 70 level4.
-As with the ingerprint Acquisition Profiles, there are levels corresponding to 500 and to 1000 ppi outputs, with corresponding differences in compression ratio and compression algorithm to be used.
+The minimum platen area is 5.0” x 5.0” corresponding to a PAP 70 level (as shown in Table 4).
+As with the Fingerprint Acquisition Profiles, there are levels corresponding to 500 and to 1000 ppi outputs, with corresponding differences in compression ratio and compression algorithm to be used.

 All PAP levels require the ability to capture flat images.
 Capture of rolled images is optional.
 The minimum grayscale level when specifying a PAP level is 256.